snowflakedb/snowflake-ingest-java/README.md

 # Prerequisites

-**If your project depends on the Snowflake JDBC driver, as well, please make sure the JDBC driver version is 3.13.30 or newer.**
+**If your project depends on the Snowflake JDBC driver, as well, please make sure the JDBC driver version is 3.13.30 to 3.13.33.
+JDBC driver version 3.14.0 or higher is currently not supported. **

 ## Java 8+